lin-yan-rs/Landsat-MSS-registration/README.md

     (iii) registration parameters and accuracy - an ASCII file containing registration parameters for each MSS image and the registration accuracy statistics;
     (iv) matching results - dense least squares matching resutls between every two images.

-Reference outputs
+Reference outputs:
-The results from a successful run of the software, for reference, can be accessed at https://drive.google.com/file/d/1vqpbgicTdABiiypezZ7hKVLUHzljHyJK/view?usp=sharing
+the results from a successful run of the software, for reference, can be accessed at https://drive.google.com/file/d/1vqpbgicTdABiiypezZ7hKVLUHzljHyJK/view?usp=sharing

 If you use this software, please cite the following paper: Yan, L., Roy, D.P.
 Using Landsat 8 and 9 Operational Land Imager (OLI) data to characterize geometric distortion and improve geometric correction of Landsat Multispectral Scanner (MSS) imagery.